 Research Finds Alberta's Crown Land Outdoor Recreation Economy Generates $2.3B in Trip-Related Expenditures

 Thanks to the contributions of 19 motorized and non-motorized outdoor recreation groups, and input from Albertans across the province, TIAA's first-of a-kind study revealed the significant potential behind outdoor recreation as a powerful economic driver.
 The research found $376M was spent on outdoor equipment and accessories, with a contribution of $2.8B to the province's GDP.
-Read the study overview or the full report.
+Read the study overview, the primary report or the technical report.

 Report Unveiled Soon on Economic Impact of Outdoor Recreation on Crown Lands